Home > Cruises > Europe Cruises > Northern Europe Cruises > Iceland, British Isles & Iberia

 The stunning Atlantic setting of A Coruña lends this historic city a wide-open feel.
 The Roman-era Tower of Hercules is a lighthouse that has been in continuous operation since the 2nd century.
 The coastal San Antón Castle once defended northern Spain from seafaring intruders.
 The city is known for the historic row of houses along Avenida de la Marina; these 19th-century buildings are fronted by white-glazed glass balconies that, viewed side by side, form a wall of white.
 The city's bicycle-friendly promenade leads to the glass Millennium Obelisk monument and Orzán Beach.

 Sail the Atlantic Ocean, divided in half, north to south, by the Mid-Atlantic Ridge.
 Longer than the Rockies, the Himalayas and the Andes combined, this underwater mountain range is the longest on Earth.
-As you sail today, relax in the Explorers' Lounge, inspired by epic journeys of discovery.
-Marvel at the views through the two-story panoramic windows as you share a cocktail with friends, or settle down to read a book.

-Liverpool is celebrated as the 'World Capital of Pop;' 56 musicians born and bred here have had #1 singles.
+Liverpool is celebrated as the “World Capital of Pop;” 56 musicians born and bred here have had #1 singles.
 Most notably, the legendary Beatles—John, Paul, George and Ringo—hailed from this port city.
 But it is more than music that has put Liverpool on England's cultural map.
-Long an important center for maritime commerce, its storied waterfront is home to many buildings of historic, architectural and cultural significance, including a spectacular trio of palatial, early 20th-century buildings known as the 'Three Graces,' and the revitalized Royal Albert Dock.
+Long an important center for maritime commerce, its storied waterfront is home to many buildings of historic, architectural and cultural significance, including a spectacular trio of palatial, early 20th-century buildings known as the “Three Graces,” and the revitalized Royal Albert Dock.

 The Irish Sea traces the shores of western Scotland and feeds into the Celtic Sea.
 Beneath the ocean surface lies a patchwork of habitats that are teeming with marine life.
 From the rock pools of Anglesey, its largest island, to the Lune Deep, the Irish Sea's sandy seabed and soft coral is home to an array of wildlife such as eels, sea urchins, spider crabs and Dublin Bay prawns.
 Gray and common seals are frequently sighted in these waters, with just a glimpse of their heads playfully bobbing or basking on the rocks in the sunshine.